Kettlebell Exercises | Research on Benefits and Risks

 Research shows how to get benefits while limiting kettlebell injury risk

-Using kettlebells for fitness is seeing explosive growth, but what can we learn from kettlebell research?
+Using kettlebells for fitness is seeing explosive growth, but what can we learn from research?
 Is kettlebell training a more effective way to develop strength and lose weight?
-Kettlebell exercises offer many benefits using one simple tool.
+Exercises offer many benefits using one simple tool.
 You can see improvements in mobility, agility, cardio, endurance and strength from a well designed program.
-But the standard kettlebell is a solid mass of iron being used in very technical exercise movements.
+But the standard type is a solid mass of iron being used in very technical exercise movements.
 Improper technique increases the risk of injury for the unconditioned or beginners.
-Kettlebell exercises performed by people who have shoulder, back or core weaknesses can be dangerous.
+Exercises performed by people who have shoulder, back or core weaknesses can be dangerous.
 Are they more for athletes than general fitness?
 Are there new kettlebells designed for general fitness that still deliver the benefits?

 With the rise in use of kettlebells, more and more exercise scientists have been publishing research on benefits, risks and proper technique.
 We can learn from these studies and what they say about exercise programming.
 Especially how proper form and advanced design can help deliver all the benefits of kettlebells while minimizing the risk of injuries.

 So what have researchers learned about kettlebell exercises?